JosefinE7/MS3_book_club/README.md

 **Footer**

 - In the footer element there is a small header referring to the social media icon links provided underneath.
-The links are currently not connected to any actual social media accounts due to the fact that this is a school project and the "real" person behind the admin of the website doesn’t actually exist.
+The links are currently connected to my own social media accounts.

 ### Features left to implement